Nowra to Kosciuszko

 This is a rather easier day.
 There are 24 kms on the Snowy Mountains Highway, but this should be pretty quiet.
 We then do a few extra kms on back roads to Jindabyne to limit the kms on the Cooma to Jindabyne road.

 Watch this space.
-There will be a couple of cars going back to Canberra and one to Sydney.
+There will be a couple of cars going back – one to Canberra and one on to Sydney.
 Depending on numbers we will seek volunteers to help or we may beg, borrow or steal a mini-bus and trailer to get riders and bikes back to Canberra and Sydney.
-The only public transport from Jindabyne seems to be a Countrylink bus on Monday morning at 8:20.
+The only public transport from Jindabyne seems to be a Countrylink bus.

 For more information please email Robin Brown at firstname.lastname@example.org